A Jacobian criterion for nonsingularity in mixed characteristic: Jacobian criterion

 \begin{remark} If $(V,pV,K)$ is a discrete valuation ring with $K$ perfect, then \end{remark}

 \begin{remark} The mixed Jacobian matrix depends on the choice of $\delta$ and the choice of a $p$-base for $K$, although these are suppressed from the notation.
-However, the cokernel of the matrix $\widetilde{J}(\bsf)$ considered as a matrix over $T/(p,\bsf)T$, is isomorphic to the module $\widetilde{\Omega}_{T|(\Z,\delta)}$ by Construction~\ref{construction-general} and Remark~\ref{rem:conditions-universal}, and thus is independent of these choices. \end{remark}
+However, the cokernel of the matrix $\widetilde{J}(\bsf)$ considered as a matrix over $T/(p,\bsf)T$, is isomorphic to the module $\widetilde{\Omega}_{T|(\Z,\delta)}$ by Construction~\ref{construction-general} and Remark~\ref{rem:conditions-universal}, and thus is independent of these choices.
+Cf. \cite[Footnote~4]{Nag} for this observation in the equal characteristic case. \end{remark}

 \begin{definition} In the same setting as Definition~\ref{def-mixed-J}, we write ${J}(\bsf)$ for the classical Jacobian matrix, with \begin{itemize} \item rows indexed by $\{f_1,\dots,f_a\}$, \item columns indexed by $\{x_1,\dots,x_n\}$, and \item the entry in the row indexed by $f_i$ and column indexed by $g$ is $\frac{\partial f_i}{\partial g}$. \end{itemize} \end{definition}